 Functional Anatomy of the Human Brain|

 A mass of tissue the consistency of firm jello and weighing about 2.5 pounds in the adult human, the brain is an organ that controls nearly every function of the body.
-It also enables the highest cognitive functions of humans such as learning and memory, thinking, consciousness, aesthetic appreciation, etc. Its malfunction results in a variety of diseases such as senility, mood disorders, motor dysfunctions, etc. This course will examine in some detail the complex organization of this organ and how it performs some of its basic functions.
-It will be of special interest to premed students; NS&B, biology, and psychology majors; and anyone simply interested in how the brain works.
+It also enables the highest cognitive functions of humans such as learning and memory, thinking, consciousness, and aesthetic appreciation.
+Its malfunction results in a variety of diseases, including senility, mood disorders, and motor dysfunctions.
+This course will examine in some detail the complex organization of the brain and how it performs some of its basic functions.
+The course will be of special interest to premed students; NS&B, biology, and psychology majors; and anyone simply interested in how the brain works.

 ||Gen Ed Area Dept:

 ||Prerequisites: [NS&B213 or BIOL213 or PSYC240]

 John A. Kiernan and Nagalingam Rajakumar, BARR'S THE HUMAN NERVOUS SYSTEM: AN ANATOMICAL VIEWPOINT (10th Edition, 2014)

 Two multiple choice examinations, midterm, a multiple choice quiz at the end of the course, and a final paper.

 There will be two lab sessions as a part of the course, in addition to the lectures, each lasting up to 2.5 hours; time to be arranged.

 |Instructor(s): de Lanerolle,Nihal C. Times: .M.W...
 10:50AM-12:10PM; Location: SHAN107; |

 |Total Enrollment Limit: 30||SR major: 15||JR major: 15|| || |